ngacho/os-assignments/project-0/README.md

 Complete the bios to achieve the following

-(a) Find the RAM in the physical address space.
+1. Find the RAM in the physical address space.
-(b) Find the second ROM in the physical address space.
+2. Find the second ROM in the physical address space.
 Both your BIOS and users of it assume that this second ROM is the kernel.
-(c) Copy the kernel (2nd ROM) into main memory (RAM) (d) Jump to the copied kernel’s first machine code instruction.
+3. Copy the kernel (2nd ROM) into main memory (RAM)
+4. Jump to the copied kernel’s first machine code instruction.